tuantle/hypertoxin/README.md

 # Demo & Showcase

-Hypertoxin comes with a full demo that you can build and run on your device.
-All of the examples in this README are from the demo.
+Hypertoxin comes with a full demo that you can build and run on your device or simulator.
+All of the code examples in this README are from the demo.
 To build the demo for iOS,

 ```bash
 $ cd hypertoxin/demo